kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/SunflowerClassNotes.md

 When the storyboards were complete enough they began working on the first frames of their storyboards.

-{% include zakviewer.html Name="2022-03-05 Untitled-196 on Scratch" ID="https://scratch.mit.edu/projects/654710710/" caption="Student Y originally made a background with 4 parts, but to make his game work he needed to make individual sprites that will be clicked to start the game." %}
+{% include zakviewer.html Name="2022-03-05 Untitled-196" ID="https://scratch.mit.edu/projects/654710710/" caption="Student Y originally made a background with 4 parts, but to make his game work he needed to make individual sprites that will be clicked to start the game." %}

 {% include zakviewer.html Name="2022-03-05 Untitled-42" ID="https://scratch.mit.edu/projects/654715137/" caption="Student M began filling out the parts of the first frame of his storyboard." %}